adyscorpius/logseq-jira/README.md

 ## Current Functionality

-1. Use the slash command "Update Jira Issue" to replace issue keys (PM-100, ISS-1432143, etc.) or issue links like subdomain.atlassian.net/browse/PM-100 with `[<status>|<issueKey>|<issueSummary>](https://orgname.atlassian.net/browse/<issueKey>)` format.
+1. Use the slash command "Update Jira Issue" or "Mod+Shift+J" to replace issue keys (PM-100, ISS-12143, etc.) or issue links like subdomain.atlassian.net/browse/PM-100 with `[<issueKey>|<issueSummary>](https://orgname.atlassian.net/browse/<issueKey>)` formats.
+Enable the option to add block properties to further enhance ticket details, all from within Logseq.

 ### Known Limitations

-1. Only works for the current block.
+1. Limited to current block.
-2. Doesn't auto-refresh to keep issue status updated.
+2. Statuses and issue details are not automatically updated.
+(Need to check performance impact).
-3. Currently only supports Jira Cloud.
+3. Supports Jira Cloud.

 ### Roadmap

 - [x]  Refresh summary on rerun on existing links.
+- [x]  Add more fields to help with context of the tickets
-- [ ]  Auto refresh/update all links on current page.
+- [ ]  Auto refresh/update all links when page is loaded.
 - [ ]  Auto refresh all Jira links across vault (need to verify performance impact on doing this).
 - [ ]  Create your own Link description format with Jira variables ( '{issueKey} - {status} - {summary}' )